vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *bāhyadvāre yajed devi devīśca svastikādikā ḥ * //109//

 The Dī explains that the ritual worship of the fi rst group of deities is to be performed “on the frame of the door” of the outer square section of the *śrīcakra* .
-The Master of the Field, Kṣetreśa or Ksetrapāla, is the god Ba ṭ uka, an aspect of Bhairava; Dutīis his consort.
+The Master of the Field, Kṣetreśa or Ksetrapāla, is the god Baṭuka, an aspect of Bhairava; Dutīis his consort.
 The goddesses headed by Svastikā, worshipped on the external part of the door, number fi ve; they are “singing goddesses” \( *gāyikā* \), deemed to delight Tripurasundarī with their songs.

 Then the line of masters, which abides, threefold, in the inner triangle is also \[to be worshipped\].